McGill University Faculty of Engineering: Department of Mining and Materials Engineering

 Established in 1871, the mining engineering program is the oldest in Canada, and oldest of its kind in North America.
 In the mid 1960s mining engineering at universities in Canada was suffering.
 Toronto closed its school; McGill had only one undergraduate student and its Professor of Mining was due to retire.
 In 1964 John Ross Bradfield, Chairman of Noranda Inc., was asked to form a committee to study and resolve the problem.
 The result was the raising of funds to help finance a Chair of Mining at McGill and to persuade Professor Frank T. M. White to come from the University of Queensland in Australia to take the position of Chairman of the Department of Mining Engineering and Applied Geophysics.
 Professor White initiated a program that graduated a large cohort of postgraduate engineers, many of whom served to rebuild the educational capacity of mining throughout Canada.
 This, together with the contribution that he made in promoting mining education, resolved the crisis.
 Professor White died in 1971; McGill University and the Canadian Mineral Industry Education Foundation set up an award, the F.T.M.White Scholarship, to honour him for his outstanding contribution to mining education in Canada.

 Department of Chemical Engineering

 Over one hundred years of chemical engineering at McGill has evolved through several distinct stages.
 The chemical engineering curriculum, established at McGill in 1908, produced its first bachelor's degree graduate in 1911.
 Today, collectively, 17 members of the academic staff conduct research programs in almost all areas of modern chemical engineering, drawing upon theoretical, computational and experimental methodologies.

 Department of Electrical & Computer Engineering (ECE)

 The department of Electrical & Computer Engineering is located in McGill's downtown Montreal campus with a student body of 900 undergraduate students, 350 graduate students, 20 staff members and 40 faculty members.
-ECE offers four undergraduate degrees in the areas of Electrical (including Honours), Computer and Software Engineering, all accredited by the Canadian Engineering Accreditation Board (CEAB).
+ECE offers three undergraduate degrees in the areas of Electrical (including Honours), Computer and Software Engineering, all accredited by the Canadian Engineering Accreditation Board (CEAB).